nightsea-eu/atheneia/foundational/qce/README.md

 ---

-## 🧭 Part of Atheneia
+## 🧭 Part of the Atheneia Platform

+Q-GSP is a foundational project of **Atheneia**, an open research initiative building modular tools at the intersection of:

-> Building foundational tools to explore 🧠 cognition, 🧮 quantum logic, 🤖 AI reasoning, and 🌍 sustainability.
+> 🧠 Cognition — 🧮 Quantum Computing — 🤖 AI — 🌍 Sustainability